 I had to play around with the formulations a lot because I couldn’t fit the specific keywords I wanted to use into the 20 characters and 3 words.
 So, I researched some long-tail keywords to get some ideas and basically put them together by feeling.

 My expectation is, that the impressions should go up the next day based on the changes made in the last 2 days.
 Let’s see…

 And they did, but not too much, which could be unrelated to the changes I made.
 I guess we can see the real impact after a week.

 Day 3 – Gig Meta Data & Description

 So, until now I had chosen the following industry expertise.

 I thought about what I am interested in myself, and in which industry people would be interested to find good keywords and ended up with the following industries:

-To get an idea what description could be better and help boost my orders on Fiverr, I researched and analyzed some best selling gigs for the search term “keyword research” and this was the description I cam up with (never copy content from others, not on Fiverr and not on your website… it is not fair to the other person and it won’t help you at all because search engine recognize duplicated content, put in the effort!)
+To get an idea of what description could be better and help boost my orders on Fiverr, I researched and analyzed some best selling gigs for the search term “keyword research” and this was the description I came up with (never copy content from others, not on Fiverr and not on your website… it is not fair to the other person and it won’t help you at all because search engine recognize duplicated content, put in the effort!)

 One thing that should stand out is, that I can also do keyword research in German or Italian.
-I thought about creating separate Gigs per language since the language can be defined in the metadata (would be one way to get to a specific niche customer base others can’t get too).
+I thought about creating separate Gigs per language since the language can be defined in the metadata (would be one way to get to a specific niche customer base others can’t get to).

 Now again it’s time to wait.
 Let’s see the impact…